 If you can’t remove HomePod from the Home app, you can press the top of HomePod to reset it to its factory settings.
 Here’s how:

-- Unplug HomePod, wait 5 seconds, then plug it back in.
+- Unplug HomePod or unplug the power adapter for HomePod mini, wait 10 seconds, then plug it back in.

 - Wait 5 seconds, then touch your finger to the top of HomePod and hold it there.